baptiste-roullin/tweet-to-toot/README.md

 # Tweet To Toot – repost your Twitter threads to Mastodon

 ## VERY MUCH UNFINISHED.
-THERE SHOULD BE A LETTER BEFORE ALPHA IT'S A SORRY MESS.
+THERE SHOULD BE A GREEK LETTER BEFORE ALPHA.
+IT'S A SORRY MESS.
 WHY IS THIS EVEN PUBLIC.

 You want to break free of the site formerly known as Twitter but do not want to lose your numerous, ongoing, carefully maintained, years-long threads?